Catholic Church in the United States

-With 23 percent of the United States' population as of 2018, the Catholic Church is the country's second largest religious grouping, after Protestantism, and the country's largest single church or Christian denomination where Protestantism is divided into separate denominations.
-In a 2020 Gallup poll, 25% of Americans said they were Catholic.
-The United States has the fourth largest Catholic population in the world, after Brazil, Mexico, and the Philippines.
+The Roman Catholic Church in the United States is part of the worldwide Latin Church and the wider Catholic Communion, in communion with the Pope of Rome.
+With 23 percent of the United States' population as of 2018, the Roman Catholic Church is the country's second-largest religious grouping after Protestantism, and the country's largest single church if Protestantism is divided into separate denominations.
+In a 2020 Gallup poll, 25% of Americans said they were Roman Catholic.
+The United States has the fourth-largest Roman Catholic population in the world, after Brazil, Mexico, and the Philippines.